serenity-bdd/serenity-bdd.github.io/docs/reference/serenity-properties.md

 ### serenity.include.actor.name.in.consequences
 Set to true to show actor names in the "then" steps.
 Especially useful when you have multiple actors in a test

-// FIXME move FF profile to extended driver info pages?
+[FIXME move FF profile to extended driver info pages?]:#
 ## Providing your own Firefox profile

 If you need to configure your own customized Firefox profile, you can do this by using the Serenity.useFirefoxProfile() method before you start your tests.
 For example: